sco1/flake8-annotations/README.md

     pass
 ```
 Will show `arg1` as missing a type hint.

-**Deprecation notice**: Explicit support for utilization of ellipses as placeholders will be removed in version `3.0`.
-See [this issue](https://github.com/sco1/flake8-annotations/issues/95) for more information.

 ## Dynamic Typing Caveats
 Support is only provided for the following patterns: